JohannaMichael/PersonalWebsite/README.md

 ## Work in Progress

-Of course, I can add my CV or change some stylings.
+Always room for adjustments and improvements, like adding my CV or changing stylings.

-Let's see, in the future I might spice it up with some Javascript or the cooler ReactJS Framework.
+Let's see, in terms of code, I might spice it up with some Javascript or the cooler ReactJS Framework.
+GatsbyJS also looks like an option.

-Although technically it's not necessary for now.
+Although all of the above isn't technically necessary for now.